 I hate to end on a down note, but this week’s rumors that Discovery might be canceled can’t be ignored.
 If true, then it can be argued (and has been all over the Internet) that CBS has no one to blame but themselves.
 And I’ll probably chime in about that topic in another blog (as this one’s getting pretty long).

 But I will say that, if Discovery‘s second season is its last, I will mourn the series.
 I would NOT have said that last season!
 As such, that’s a huge step forward for this series.
 I still don’t think of Discovery as “Star Trek,” per se—despite last week’s “New Eden,” which was definitely Star Trek.
 But for me, Star Trek doesn’t show decapitated baby heads.
 And as good as this episode was, and as many nods to Trek trivia as there were (Vulcan’s ShiKar, Klingon monks on Boreth), it just didn’t feel like Star Trek as it’s been.

 That doesn’t mean I don’t like where Discovery is going.
 If this is the new direction of Star Trek—or a new direction, at least—I now want to see more.
 As the old saying from Robocop goes: “I’d buy that for a dollar!”
-Well, with the 20% off discount I’m currently getting for the first three months of my All Access subscription, I now AM buying each episode of Discovery for a dollar.
+Well, with the 20% off discount I’m currently getting for the first three months of my All Access subscription, Another thing we do know is that CBD oil is remarkably safe to take so if you are taking cbd oil for sciatica USA the one thing we can say with confidence is that it will do no harm.
+I now AM buying each episode of Discovery for a dollar.
 Is it worth it?
 Last season, I would have said no. This season, so far, I say yes.